hawk/lux/doc/config_params.md

 specific file**.

-An `architecture specific file` is a file with configuration statements that only are valid for a certain architecture/platform/system.
-The format of such a file is a subset of a normal Lux script.
-Only configuration settings (`[config Var=Value]`).
+An `architecture specific file` is a file with configuration statements only valid for a certain architecture/platform/system.
+The syntax of such a file is the same a normal Lux script, but only configuration settings (`[config Var=Value]`) are extracted.
 See also the configuration parameters `--config_name` and `--config_dir`.
+The file extension is `.luxcfg`.

-When a test suite (one or more test cases) is to be evaluated, the Lux engine will determine the software/hardware signature of the system to construct the name of a architecture specifiv file.
-If such a file exists, its configuration settings will be extracted and used as base for the entire test suite.
-These settings can however be overridden by command line options and configuration settings in each test case.
+When a test suite (one or more test cases) is to be evaluated, the Lux engine will determine the software/hardware signature of the system to construct the name of a architecture specific file.
+If a file with that name exists, the architecture specific configuration settings will be extracted and used as base for the entire test suite.
+These settings can however be overridden by command line options and `[config var=val]` statements in each test case file.

 The Lux engine evaluates one or more Lux files.
 Lux files has normally `.lux` as extension.
 See the configuration parameter `--file_pattern`.